Communication-Aware Multi-Agent Reinforcement Learning for Decentralized Cooperative UAV Deployment: Introduction

 To address these challenges, we develop a scalable multi-UAV deployment control system by integrating Multi-Agent Reinforcement Learning (MARL) with a graph-based environment representation.
 We adopt \emph{centralized training with decentralized execution} (CTDE): during training, a centralized critic can access global information to stabilize learning, while during execution each UAV runs a shared policy using only local observations and peer-to-peer messages from communication neighbors.
 Concretely, we model the environment as an \emph{agent--entity graph} and use attention-based embeddings to represent the state of each agent.
-We evaluate our approach primarily on a cooperative relay deployment task (\emph{DroneConnect}) under full/partial observability and unrestricted/restricted communication, and we include a secondary mixed cooperative--competitive task (\emph{DroneCombat}) to demonstrate applicability beyond fully cooperative settings.
-To summarize, our contributions are as follows. \begin{itemize}[leftmargin=*] \item We propose a multi-agent reinforcement learning (MARL) framework for multi-UAV deployment.
-The proposed framework is trained with centralized training decentralized execution (CTDE), under partial observability and distance-limited communication constraints. \item We introduce a dual-attention graph encoder which encodes: (i) agent--entity attention for local environment embedding and (ii) neighbor self-attention for inter-agent message sharing aggregation. \item We demonstrate high-coverage decentralized relay deployment in a fully cooperative task (\emph{DroneConnect}) and show the same framework transfers to an adversarial engagement task (\emph{DroneCombat}) without architectural changes. \end{itemize}
+We evaluate our approach on a cooperative relay-deployment task (\emph{DroneConnect}) under full/partial observability and unrestricted/restricted communication.
+Our contributions are as follows. \begin{itemize}[leftmargin=*] \item We propose a multi-agent reinforcement learning (MARL) framework for multi-UAV deployment under centralized training with decentralized execution (CTDE), partial observability, and {SNR-limited communication constraints}. \item We introduce a dual-attention graph encoder that combines (i) agent--entity attention for local environment embedding and (ii) neighbor self-attention for inter-agent message aggregation. \item We demonstrate high-coverage decentralized relay deployment in the cooperative task (\emph{DroneConnect}), remaining competitive with an offline optimization-based upper bound and generalizing to unseen team sizes without fine-tuning. \end{itemize}

 The rest of this paper is structured as follows.
-Section \ref{sec:related_work} reviews prior research in learning and wireless communication for multi-UAV systems.
-Section \ref{sec:environment_modeling} introduces our environment embedding, message sharing, and CTDE learning design.
-Section \ref{sec:problem_modeling} presents the simulation scenarios.
-We report evaluation results in Section \ref{sec:performance} and conclude in Section \ref{sec:conclusion}.
+Section~\ref{sec:related_work} reviews prior research in learning and wireless communication for multi-UAV systems.
+Section~\ref{sec:environment_modeling} introduces our environment embedding, message sharing, and CTDE learning design.
+Section~\ref{sec:problem_modeling} presents the simulation scenarios.
+We report evaluation results in Section~\ref{sec:performance} and conclude in Section~\ref{sec:conclusion}.